pivotal/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 all of their options become options of the accelerator.
 Those options appear _after_ the options defined by the accelerator, in the order the fragments are imported in.

-**Note:** It is even possible for a fragment to import another fragment, the semantics being the same as when an accelerator imports a fragment.
+**Note** It is even possible for a fragment to import another fragment, the semantics being the same as when an accelerator imports a fragment.
 This is a way to break apart a fragment even further if needed.